Direct Entry for Nurses

 In 1955 Vanderbilt developed a graduate program, the Master of Science in Nursing (MSN), becoming one of only six master’s degree programs in the southeast.
 In 1972 the PRIMEX program, the forerunner of the Family Nurse Practitioner specialty, was started.
 In 1993 the PhD in Nursing Science program began; the first graduates of the program were in 1997.
 Vanderbilt School of Nursing has a long and proud history of educating advanced practice nurses who bring the expertise of their education to their communities as well as to their profession.

 - A bachelor of science in nursing (BSN) from an NLNAC or CCNE accredited program with a minimum grade point average of 3.0 on a 4.0 scale

-- An undergraduate course in inferential statistics with a grade of C or better
+An undergraduate course in statistics, which includes inferential statistics, with a grade C or better

 - A Graduate Record Exam (GRE) score taken within five years of date of application

 - Completed application including a statement of career goals

 - Official transcripts from all colleges or universities attended